thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ## Abstract

 Autism spectrum conditions present a paradox: exceptional perceptual abilities and detail-focused processing coexist with challenges in generalization, flexibility, and sensory overload.
-We propose the **Higher-Resolution Hypothesis (HRH)** and its mechanistic implementation via the **Distributed Pathway Model (DPM)** as a unifying architectural explanation.
-Rather than viewing autism as a collection of deficits or isolated enhancements, we reframe autistic cognition as operating in a fundamentally different computational mode—one that achieves higher-resolution neural representation through distributed, overlapping pathways rather than streamlined, efficient circuits.
+I propose the **Higher-Resolution Hypothesis (HRH)** and its mechanistic implementation via the **Distributed Pathway Model (DPM)** as a unifying architectural explanation.
+Rather than viewing autism as a collection of deficits or isolated enhancements, I reframe autistic cognition as operating in a fundamentally different computational mode—one that achieves higher-resolution neural representation through distributed, overlapping pathways rather than streamlined, efficient circuits.

 The DPM posits that autistic neural architecture relies on 3-5× more neurons processing equivalent sensory and cognitive information, with extensive circuit overlap creating higher-dimensional representational spaces.
 This architecture directly explains enhanced discrimination ability, detail sensitivity, and precise pattern recognition.
 However, distributed processing creates two orthogonal constraints that produce the broader autistic phenotype: